This island is as much a part of us as we are a part of it. This is where we work and live.

 Collaboration for the common good

 Islands are laboratories, and the Vineyard is a good one for recognizing, testing, and working to enhance the connections among small business, the built environment, and community, and for realizing the potential of commerce, local government, and non-profits to collaborate for the common good.
 The physical isolation may allow us to see things more clearly, because boundaries and limits are so well defined.
 Islands are semi-closed systems.
 When you get off the boat or the plane and set foot on the Vineyard, you know immediately that you are in a place with limitations.
 The social complexity combines in interesting ways with the fixed boundaries, creating conditions for innovative problem solving and community initiative.
+The Vineyard is a good place for developing models that visitors can bring back to their own communities.
+That’s part of what we do as a company.

 A tradition of land conservation and stewardship